 - Toilet paper

 Using the backside of doors for storage can be a useful hack provided there’s enough space between the door and the sink after you add a storage item.

-- Over-the-door storage organizer– You can hang it on your bathroom doors and with multiple pockets on it you’ll have plenty of space to store your bathroom necessities.
+- Over-the-door storage organizer– You can hang it on your bathroom door and with multiple pockets on it you’ll have plenty of space to store your bathroom necessities.

 - Over the door towel rack or coat rack– You can also consider this as an option in case you need additional space in hanging your towels.

 Take a close look around your bathroom.
 Is there any wall space you can utilize that won’t cramp your bathroom?
 Here are a few things you may be able to add to your walls to assist in organizing your RV bathroom.

 - Towel holder– This will require drilling holes in your wall, but in many cases, it may be worth it.

 - Bathroom wall organizer– You can put them on any part of your bathroom wall.
 No need for drilling as you can stick them on walls readily.
 Just make sure that they are attached to the wall properly and won’t fall off once the RV gets moving.